 I wrote a book about ABBA, those peace-loving Swedes.
 After ABBA, I got into the musicals of Benny and Bjorn.
 I traveled to Stockholm and rented a room from a Swedish lady, who was married to an American who went to Sweden to avoid the draft.
-He committed suicide.
+He committed suicide!
 Swedish winters are severe, and it is a depressing place, not unlike Germany.
 I have traveled enough to know that no matter where you go, your past is not far behind.
-Back in Nashville, I fought to get ABBA in the Rock n Roll Hall of Fame.
-I evolved, writing new songs and linking myself to Shania Twain.
+Back in Nashville, I evolved, writing new songs and linking myself to Shania Twain.
 By now, my favorites were women.
-Shania and Mutt had strong European ties, her being from Canada and him being from South Africa.
+Shania and Mutt Lange had European ties, her being from Canada and him being from South Africa.
 I came full circle, home to country music and Little Big Town.
 LBT's music is different from the old country, but it is still country.
-I put my own tracks on youtube and became a lyricist.
-I penned "Honky Tonk Hollywood."
+I put my own songs on youtube.